 In June 2014, we elected to change our fiscal year-end from April 30th to December 31st.
-This change in fiscal year became effective for our fiscal year beginning January 1, 2015 and ended December 31, 2015.
+This change in fiscal year beginning January 1, 2015 and ended December 31, 2015.
 As a result of this change, we filed a Transition Report on Form 10-KT for the eight-month transition period ended December 31, 2014.
 The references in these notes to the consolidated financial statements to the terms below reflect the respective reporting periods presented in the consolidated financial statements: